pooryakhorsand/YOLO-CNN-LSTM-Activity/README.md

 ### Overview
 To effectively track restaurant workers using YOLO, a custom dataset was created, consisting solely of annotated images that focus on detecting the presence of individuals in a restaurant environment, without specific scenarios.

-### Steps for Dataset Creation:
-1. **Data Collection**: Gather images of restaurant workers in various settings—focusing on different angles and lighting to ensure diversity.
-The key is to include a variety of worker poses and positions.

-2. **Annotation**:
-   - Utilize annotation tools (e.g., LabelImg, VGG Image Annotator) to label the images.
-The annotations should include bounding boxes around each worker.
-   - Save annotations in the YOLO format (a text file for each image that includes the class label and coordinates of the bounding boxes).

-3. **Data Augmentation**:
-   - Enhance the dataset by applying data augmentation techniques such as flipping, rotation, cropping, and color adjustments to improve the model's performance.

-4. **Dataset Split**:
-   - Split the dataset into training, validation, and test sets (typically 70% training, 15% validation, 15% testing).